awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 | Single\-AZ 2 | 1 | 1 | 2 |
 | Single\-AZ 1 | 1 | 1 | 1 |
 | Multi\-AZ | 2 | 2 | 4 |

+**Important**
+Amazon FSx doesn't support accessing file systems from, or exposing file system to the public Internet\.
+If an Elastic IP address, which is a public IP address reachable from the Internet, gets attached to a file system's elastic network interface, Amazon FSx automatically detaches it\.